 New small-hydropower sites will require approval by the Federal Energy Regulatory Commission.
 The utility expects each project will take three to five years from the application stage to completion of construction.

-The small-hydro facilities don’t currently qualify under Washington’s renewable portfolio standard (RPS), although a state bill last year proposed including new hydro projects of 5 average megawatts or less.
-It didn’t pass.
+The small-hydro facilities don’t currently qualify under Washington’s renewable portfolio standard (RPS), although state legislators have proposed including new small hydro projects in the standard.
 Snohomish PUD and other utilities have supported such legislation.
 Under its RPS, Oregon allows new hydro projects up to 50 megawatts if they obtain low-impact certification.

 For Snohomish, the push for more locally generated green energy resources is less about state mandates and more about creating a diverse, carbon-free energy supply.
 Its Board of Commissioners has made a commitment to meeting growing energy needs through cost-effective conservation and renewable energy resources.
-The utility faces potential load growth of 25 percent by 2020.
-Its service area is expected to reach nearly 1 million residents in the next 15 years.
+The utility faces continued load growth in the coming decades as the region grows.

 Snohomish PUD is pursuing a broad range of renewable energy resources.
 It has secured contracts for wind energy from three facilities in Washington and Oregon.
 Two local cogeneration facilities supply renewable energy using wood-waste.
 In addition, in 2009 the utility launched a comprehensive solar program to install demonstration projects in the community and offer resources to customers interested in installing their own systems.
-The PUD also has emerged as a leader in tidal and geothermal energy research, with $2.7 million in federal funding secured to date for these green initiatives.
+The PUD also has been a leader in tidal and geothermal energy research.